iamkirankumaryadav/Library/Statistics/Statistics.md

 Variance | Standard Deviation
 :--- | :---
-Average squared deviation from mean | Square root of variance Squared units | Same units as the original data
+Squared deviation from mean | Square root of variance Squared units | Same units as the original data
 More sensitive to outliers | Less sensitive to outliers